See the full index.

 The official docs on SET STATISTICS IO are in Books Online:

-Last year I wrote several blog posts (here, here, here and here) talking about data compression in SQL Server 2008 and SQL Server 2008 R2.
+Last year I wrote several blog posts talking about data compression in SQL Server 2008 and SQL Server 2008 R2 – here, here, here, and here.
 Most people think about data compression as a way to save space, and as disks get cheaper, the feature seems less and less important to them.
-I can assure you that there is another side to data compression – with less data to read / write, you can lower your I/O overhead (of course at the cost of CPU).
+I can assure you that there is another side to data compression: with less data to read / write, you can lower your I/O and memory overhead (of course at the cost of CPU).
 So in an I/O-bound system with plenty of room for additional CPU cycles, it is definitely worth testing whether this will improve your overall performance in addition to saving disk space.
-Of course data compression is only available in SQL Server 2008 and above, and in Enterprise Edition and above.
+Data compression is only available in SQL Server 2008 and above, and in Enterprise Edition and above, but in the future this may very well be available in all editions.
 Unfortunately you really have to put your systems through their paces in order to determine how the feature will affect throughput; the stored procedure provided to estimate savings only tells you roughly how much space you will save, but does not give any clue about performance changes.
 Wouldn't it be great if you could provide a sample workload, or even an execution plan, and the system could tell you how page or row compression would change the performance of the workload or plan?
 Hey, I can dream, right?

 You can read more about data compression at the following places:

-In SQL Server 2008, we were introduced to a new feature: backup compression.
+SQL Server 2008 added a new feature: backup compression.
 Like data compression, this trades I/O for CPU, resulting in smaller backups that require slightly higher CPU but still finish faster (at least in every test I've performed to date).
-If the CPU usage is too high but you still want to take advantage of the space savings, you can use the Resource Governor to limit the CPU impact of compression (see this How-To topic or the Resource Governor whitepaper I wrote with Boris Baryshnikov).
+If the CPU usage is too high but you still want to take advantage of the space savings, you can use the Resource Governor to limit the CPU impact of compression.
+For more information, see this documentation or the Resource Governor whitepaper I wrote with Boris Baryshnikov.